Restarting Maine’s Economy

 Tourism Related COVID-19 Updates – Maine Office of Tourism

 Eligibility for unemployment insurance has been extended to individuals whose employment has been impacted by COVID-19.
-It also temporarily waives the one week waiting period for benefits so that workers may obtain benefits faster and ensures that claims for UI will not affect an employer’s experience rating.
+It also temporarily waives the one week waiting period for benefits so that workers may obtain benefits faster and ensures that claims for Unemployment Insurance will not affect an employer’s experience rating.

 Claims can be filed online (click on "Claimant Services" and then click on create account) or by phone 1-800-593-7660.